-- 1. Get the LAN1 IP address by pressing the STATUS button repeatedly until the LAN1 STATUS screen is visible on the display. - 2.
+- 1. Use the See "Command Line Interface" on page 71 to get the LAN 1 IP address. - 2.
 Using Internet Explorer, enter the IP address as a URL.
-This displays the Login page. - 3.
-At the SyncServer Login page, log in.
+This displays the Login page. - At the SyncServer Login page, log in.
 The username is admin and password is symmetricom.